ojumah20/covid_19_project/README.md

 <div>
     <h3> 8.
 Limitations and Future Work </h3>
-    <p>The project acknowledges limitations such as Error handling for non-numerical user inputs and Potential for improvement in the user interface design. </p>
+    <p>The project acknowledges limitations such as Error handling  and Potential for improvement in the user interface design. </p>
     <p>Future exploration could involve evaluating other classification models for potentially better performance and enhancing user experience and incorporating additional features.</p>
 </div>